UgurUysal86/HUMAN-ASSISTED-WEAPON-SYSTEMS/README.md

 ## Quantitative Research Questions

-### Quantitative Research Question: Does the use of autonomous systems have positive effects on military capabilities?
+### Central Question: Does the use of autonomous systems have positive effects on military capabilities?
 The answer depends on the results of the hypotheses and can therefore only be answered at the end of the project.

 ### Hypothesis 1: Unmanned Systems can be operated autonomously with the same Reliability as Human-operated once in a military scenario.